School Floor Sanding

 Aftercare advice and guidance provided

-Our maintenance regime consists of what’s known in the trade as a ‘Screen & Seal’.
-Which is usually carried out between 1-2 years depending on the footfall of the school -secondary schools usually require this yearly.
-It does however cost far less than sanding and is a good long term investment for protecting the floors, as well as getting the most life out of them.
+Our maintenance plan consists of what we call a ‘Screen & Seal’.
+Screen and seals are usually carried between every 1-2 years, depending on the footfall of the school.
+Secondary schools will usually require this yearly.
+However, at a fraction of the cost of a re-sand it’s an excellent long term investment for protecting the flooring.

-The process basically involves cleaning the floors, then using a special process to create a key, and finally applying fresh top coats of 2-part lacquer.
-A well maintained floor will help to prevent damage, and if maintained regularly will not need sanding for many, many years.
+The process involves cleaning the floors, followed by using a special process to create a key.
+Finally we apply a fresh top coat of 2-part lacquer.
+A well maintained floor will help to prevent damage, and when maintained regularly will not need sanding for many, many years.

 Should you require any advice on school floor sanding or would like to book a free no obligation consultation please get in touch.